T-U-R-A/tura-coding-book/Chapter1.typ

 *Intuitive Explanation* :

 To move n disks, first move the top n−1 disks to the helper peg, then move the largest disk to the destination, and finally move the stack from the helper to the destination.
-This recursion yields 2^n − 1 moves and provides the lexicographically simple solution.
+This recursion yields 2^n − 1 moves and provides the lexicographical simple solution.

 *Code :*